This is the homepage for the 2025 Summer Minicourses, a series of week-long graduate student-run minicourses at UT Austin.

 If you are interested in participating in a minicourse, click here to join the SMC Discord.

-This week's course:
+This week's courses:

 These courses were inspired in large part by the ones held at University of Michigan, which were started by Takumi Murayama.